andrewabest/andrewbestdotcom/content/posts/ddd-adelaide-2020.md

 ![DDD Adelaide by the numbers](/ddd-adelaide-2020/DDD-Adelaide-2.jpg)

 You could imagine that Dave and I were pretty keen to plan the next event for 2020.
-More people, more talks, more awesome!
+More people, more talks, more SA great-ness!

 And then there was COVID-19.